ZARA HOSSAIN IS HERE

-With a welcome mix of humor, heart, and high-stakes drama, The Love and Lies of Rukhsana Ali provides a timely and honest portrait of what it’s like to grow up feeling unwelcome in your own culture.
+A gritty novel that doesn’t shy away from the darkest corners of ourselves, The Love and Lies of Rukhsana Ali provides a timely and achingly honest portrait of what it’s like to grow up feeling unwelcome in your own culture and proves that love, above all else, has the power to change the world.

 “This book will break your heart and then, chapter by chapter, piece it back together again.
 Chock-full of diversity and powerful representation, The Love and Lies of Rukhsana Ali is a much-needed addition to any YA shelf.” – Sandhya Menon, New York Times bestselling author of When Dimple Met Rishi